 Where to see the best Christmas light displays in Asheville and the Western North Carolina mountains?
-Here are our favorite places for 2017 - including many new and expanded shows.
+Here are our favorite places - including many new and expanded shows.

 2. Forest City: The biggest public, free Christmas light display glows with 1 million lights covering trees and draped across Main Street in this small town about 60 miles from Asheville.
 It's worth the drive!
 It begins on Thanksgiving night.
-Weekends bring wagon rides and horse-drawn carriages.
+Weekends bring horse-drawn carriages.
 Read more.

-5. Antler Hill Village: New for 2017 is an outdoor light show covering trees and buildings of Antler Hill Village on Biltmore Estate.
+5. Antler Hill Village: Biltmore has expanded the outdoor light show covering trees and buildings at Antler Hill Village on Biltmore Estate.
 Home to the popular Winery, it's a great place to visit after your house tour.
 It's included with the estate admission.
 Read more about it.

-Also see our Top 12 Christmas Towns for the best Main Street displays.
+Also, see our Top 11 Christmas Towns for the best Main Street displays.
 More to come!